-Form 8938 is designed to be used by the Internal Revenue Service for combat international tax evasion and request information about foreign assets.
+Form 8938 is designed to be used by the Internal Revenue Service for combat international tax evasion and request information about foreign asset s.

 Yes, most people have to file both.
 Married individuals filing jointly and residing in the United States must file Form 8938 if their foreign financial assets are valued at greater than $100,000 on the last day of the year or greater than $150,000 at any point during the year.